microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 When a drag/drop operation happens, the payload of the event will simply contain the structure of the tree of panes, and the GUIDs of the content processes that make up the leaf nodes of the tree.
-The recieving window process will then be able to use that tree to be able to re-create a similar pane structure in its window, and use the GUIDs to be able to connect to the content processes for the terminals in that tab.
+The receiving window process will then be able to use that tree to be able to re-create a similar pane structure in its window, and use the GUIDs to be able to connect to the content processes for the terminals in that tab.